kapral18/karenjs.com/src/pages/blog/understanding-this-one-example-at-a-time/index.md

 `obj.method, obj.method`

-After evaluation last operand returns a value - the underlying `method` function object, that `obj.method` reference points to.
+After evaluation last operand returns a value - the underlying `method` function object, that `obj.method` signature points to.

 So we apply the "dot" rule to it.